huteri/huteri.github.io/_posts/2016-10-06-simple-step-to-track-and-improve-performance-in-android.markdown

 The green line indicate position for 16ms, we should not draw the ui above this line to achieve smooth and lag free app.

-Another tool I like more is `systrace`, I like it more because it gives you the more accurate and more explainable data.
+Another tool I like is `systrace`, I like it because it gives you more accurate and more explainable data.
 To use it, we only need to run this simple command

 ```
 $ python ~/Library/Android/sdk/platform-tools/systrace/systrace.py --time=10 -o ~/Desktop/perform.html sched gfx view wm